mnao305/VRCFriendCheck/README.md

 I use Google Translate for translation.

-## About questions, requests, bug reports, etc.
+## About questions, requests, bug reports, etc

 Please feel free to report any issues, requests, or questions from [Issues](https://github.com/mnao305/VRCFriendCheck/issues).

 ## Author